mavenagi/docs/fern/docs/pages/apps/ticketing/hubspot.md

 \*\*Setup within Maven\*\*

-Install the Freskdesk app via Agent Designer
+Install the Hubspot app via Agent Designer
 \* Navigate to the Agent Designer dashboard
 \* Select Apps \\\> App Directory \\\> Browse & Install
-\* Install Fresdesk
+\* Install Hubspont

 To install, you will need: